hollowverse-archive/hollowverse/README.md

 ### Building in production mode and deploying

 * Build assets in production mode and run Firebase Hosting locally: `npm run server/firebase`
-* Deploy to Firebase: `npm run deploy` - requires access to the Firebase project.
-You will be asked to authenticate via Google the first time you deploy
+* Deploy to Firebase: `npm run deploy` (You must have a `FIREBASE_TOKEN` environment variable set to the value obtained from running the command `firebase login:ci`)

-These commands are independend.
+These commands are independent.
 It's not required to run anything before `npm run deploy`.

 ## Built With